 Nnewi an emerging populous city is showing signs of changes in weather and metrological parameters at a rate higher than that of Onitsha, this may result in serious adverse climatic conditions, and higher risks to public health, agriculture, and ecosystems due to population growth which represent increasing GHGs and climate change.

-Reference
+References

 Adeleke, A. O., Eze, U. C., & Nnaji, C. C. (2018).
 Climate variability and urban resilience in Nigeria.
 Journal of Environmental Studies, 45(2), 123-136.